 - A. The College of Law Registrar's Office must receive a petition for reinstatement by the seventh (7th) day following the date of the correspondence from the College of Law advising of the student's academic status.
 The Committee will not consider late petitions.
 Petitions must be submitted via email to RegistrarCOL@famu.edu. - B. An eligible student may petition the Academic Standards Committee for reinstatement by sending a letter to the College of Law Registrar's Office.
 The petition should set forth specific reasons for the petitioner's substandard performance. - C. The College of Law Registrar's Office shall forward the petition to the Academic Standards Committee for consideration, along with any documentation relevant to the petitioner's performance and petition. - D. The Academic Standards Committee will meet as soon as possible after receipt of the petition. - E. The petitioner shall have a right to appear at a time set by the Committee.
 The petitioner has the burden to demonstrate that extraordinary circumstances resulted in his or her substandard academic performance.
 Extraordinary circumstances are those that do not ordinarily occur.
 Financial concerns, employment obligations, family illness, or commuting distances are not normally extraordinary circumstances.
 The petitioner must demonstrate that the extraordinary circumstances have been resolved and that, if reinstated, he or she will be able to successfully handle the rigors of legal education.
-If there are physical or psychological conditions indicated, the petitioner must submit written documentation to substantiate any physical or psychological conditions described in the petition. - F. The student has the burden of persuading a majority of the Committee that he or she should be admitted by providing, at a minimum, a summary of: - a.
-Relevant law school history (grades, community service, student organization involvement, legal work experience, etc.);
+If there are physical or psychological conditions indicated, the petitioner must submit written documentation to substantiate any physical or psychological conditions described in the petition. - F. The student has the burden of persuading a majority of the Committee that he or she should be admitted by providing, at a minimum, a summary of: - i Relevant law school history (grades, community service, student organization involvement, legal work experience, etc.); - ii the perceived causes of his or her poor academic performance;

-- b. the perceived causes of his or her poor academic performance; - c. actions taken and the plan for corrective measures for dealing with problems interfering with academic performance; and, - d. why he or she will likely succeed if readmitted. - G. If a majority of the Committee, present and voting, is in favor of reinstatement, then the student is reinstated.
+- iii actions taken and the plan for corrective measures for dealing with problems interfering with academic performance; - iv why he or she will likely succeed if readmitted; and - v why he or she has the capacity to be admitted to the bar after completing the College of Law's program of legal education. - G. If a majority of the Committee, present and voting, is in favor of reinstatement, then the student is reinstated.
 The Office of the Dean, upon recommendation by the Academic Standards Committee, may place conditions on that reinstatement. - H. In all cases, the Office of the Dean shall inform the petitioner by letter of the disposition of his or her case. - I. All communication will be made through the contact information on file with the Registrar's Office; it is the responsibility of the petitioner to provide updated contact information as necessary.